-The successful bidder should ensure 7-year warranty from the UAT/acceptance of the solution.
+The successful bidder should ensure 5-year warranty from the UAT/acceptance of the solution.
 The bidder at his own cost, including the cost of transport, shall replace defective hardware.

-The successful bidder to ensure that OEM should also provide certificate that all Equipment’s offered are not be declared End of Life and End of Support for a minimum of 7 years from the date of acceptance.
+The successful bidder to ensure that OEM should also provide certificate that all Equipment’s offered are not be declared End of Life or End of Support for a minimum of 7 years from the date of acceptance.

 Should fix all the technical problems, provide and implement upgrades, updates free of cost to IDRBT, as and when released by the OEM during warranty period.